AnnMic/FestivalArchitect/Pods/cocos2d/README.md

   * Community Supported

-Templates Installation
+How to start a new game
 -----------------------

-1. Download the code from [Github][5]
+1. Download the code from [Github][6] or from [cocos2d download site][5]

-2. Run the install script by executing `./install.sh` in Terminal
+2. Run the `install-templates.sh` script
-   (for more help and usage execute `./install.sh -h`)

-    ```bash
 Example:

-    $ cd cocos2d-iphone # change directory to cocos2d-iphone
+	$ cd cocos2d-iphone
-    $ ./install.sh 	# execute the template installer script
-    ```
+	$ ./install-templates.sh -f

-3. And then open `Xcode → New → New Project → cocos2d v3.x`
+3. And then open Xcode -> New -> New Project -> cocos2d v2.x

-Features
+Main features
 -------------
    * Scene management (workflow)
    * Transitions between scenes